AnimatedSwine37/animatedswine37.github.io/_posts/2024-01-26-p3r-before-day-one.md

 - Music Mods
 - Ligthing Mods

+To make most types of mods creators will need to download Unreal Engine 4.XX (we won't know the exact version until release) which will be a substantial change in workflow from previous games.
+Because of this, you should expect people to take some time whilst they learn the new tools.

 ### Music Mods
 As [reported by MeovvCAT](https://x.com/osu_MeovvCAT/status/1750113534732562733?s=20), P3R is confirmed to use Criware middleware which is a common middleware used to play videos and audio.